 Rowe et al (2010) Compounds that target host cell proteins prevent varicella-zoster virus replication in culture, ex vivo, and in SCID-Hu mice.
 Antiviral Res 86 276 PMID: 20307580

 Do you know of a great paper that uses Purvalanol A from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Purvalanol A